 Note: text in square brackets is added for clarity and was not part of the location's name.

 This was a large dock consisting of a canting basin, to the west, and wharfage, to the east, with two large piers.
-The quaysides were lines with warehousing, cranes and railway lines.
+The quaysides were lined with warehousing, cranes and railway lines.
 Of this complex, only the canting basin remains.
+Known as Cessnock Dock during its promotion and development

 The east portion was infilled in the 1980s, becoming the site of the Glasgow Garden Festival in 1988.